vidaud/seta/seta-doc/docs/user-guide/web-app.md

   <figcaption>Search by document or text</figcaption>
 </figure>

-On the left side of the search bar, there are three panels that helps manage the results:

 ### Filters
-Together with the results there are some filters that can be applied to refine the search:
+There are some filters that can be applied to refine the search of the results:

-- Text chunk
+`Text chunk`
-Chunking is a process of extracting phrases from unstructured text, in our case, it is possible to filter the results by:
+: Chunking is a process of extracting phrases from unstructured text, in our case, it is possible to filter the results by:
     1. First chunk of the text
-    2. Single chunk only,  or
+    2. Single chunk only
     3. Any chunks

-- Filter by date range
+`Filter by date range`
-If this option is switched on, then the time range bar below, can be adjust to the custom year range.
+: If this option is switched on, then the time range bar below, can be adjust to the custom year range.

-- Data sources
+`Data sources`
-In this section it is possible to select from the different sources available a more specific source topic.
+: In this section it is possible to select from the different sources available a more specific source topic.

-- Taxonomies
+`Taxonomies`
-From the different taxonomies proposed in this section, it can be possible to select only the results with a specific group of interest.
+: From the different taxonomies proposed in this section, it can be possible to select only the results with a specific group of interest.

-Once all the filters are selected, click in the button “Apply Filters” at the top of the section to apply them.
+Once all the filters are selected, click in the button **Apply Filters** at the top of the section to apply them.

 <figure markdown>